 The 2015 HMP stated the next comprehensive plan update would include informal crossreferencing reviews of the planned development or regulatory activity with the provisions of the HMP.
 As stated in section 5.2.1.1, the 2018 Comprehensive Plan Update successfully incorporated data from the 2015 HMP and emphasized the importance of avoiding development in the SFHA and reducing the number of existing structures in the SFHA.
 The 2020 HMP update was also able to note the County's success in reducing the number of structures in the SFHA.
 It is recommended the 2018 Comprehensive Plan be updated to include the 2020 HMP mapping, data, and HAZUS results.
-In addition, the 2020 HMP emphasizes projects that addressed the priority issues regarding stormwater infrastructure and open space management and by introducing the hazard Opioid Addiction in the hazard profiles.
+In addition, the 2020 HMP emphasizes projects that addressed the priority issues regarding stormwater infrastructure and open space management.